simonpedrogonzalez/solar-explorer/project-proposal.md

 ## Project Schedule [Sarah]

-Here is a detailed task schedule with a focus on the justification of visual encodings:
+Following are the  detailed task schedule.
-The task list is divided week-wise, which includes week 1-4 timeline.
+Note: The task list is divided week-wise, which includes week 1-4 timeline.
 Additionally, there are some week overlaps to account for continuous work.

 ---

 ### **Week 1-4: Project Initialization and Planning**